Egypt's World Cup 2022 Standings

-Egypt are the third team in Group A, which also includes Russia, Saudi Arabia and Uruguay.
+Egypt is the third team in Group A, which also includes Russia, Saudi Arabia and Uruguay.
 Below you will find their current tournament standings, updated after every matchday.

-Sports Interaction have listed Egypt at +550 to win Group A, which is not out of the question but hard to imagine given that Uruguay are by far the best team in the group.
-Your best option is either the +125 on offer for them to make it out of the group, or the +200 available for the Pharoahs to be knocked out in the Round of 16.
-Given they will almost certainly play Portugal or Spain in the second round, this is great value.
+Sports Interaction has listed Egypt at +550 to win Group A, which is not out of the question but hard to imagine given that Uruguay is by far the best team in the group.
+Your best option is either the +125 on offer for them to make it out of the group or the +200 available for the Pharoahs to be knocked out in the Round of 16.
+Given they will almost certainly play Portugal or Spain in the second round, this is a great value.

 Mohamed Salah (Winger / Striker)

 Easily Egypt's best player, Salah has hit top form over the last couple of seasons for both Roma in Serie A and now Liverpool in the English Premier League.

 After a spell at Chelsea where he was rarely utilized, it was always going to be a gamble for Jurgen Klopp to sign the pacey Egyptian, and it has paid off remarkably, scoring in almost every match and heading the goal scoring charts for the first half of the season.

 Salah's late penalty against Congo was the goal that secured Egypt's first appearance at the World Cup since 1990, and he has been excellent for the Pharoahs since making his debut, scoring 32 goals in 56 appearances at international level.
 While he is one of few stars in the lineup, he can certainly change a game by himself.

 Mohamed Elneny (Midfielder)